🎁 Give the gift of Extern 🎁

 Weak example: "Thank you for the interview today.
 It was great to learn about the company."

-Example: "Your point about needing someone comfortable with both qualitative and quantitative analysis resonated with me.
+Example: "Your point about needing someone comfortable with both qualitative and quantitative analysis stuck with me.
 During my Externship with [Company], I worked on a real project analyzing consumer behavior data, which gave me hands-on experience with exactly that kind of work."

 Example: "I'm looking forward to hearing about next steps.
 As you mentioned, I know the team is making decisions by the end of the month, so please don't hesitate to reach out if you need anything else from me."